Your Academic Advisor is Your Partner for Student Success

 - On the ministerial level by designing programs that promote the education and development of the whole person (mind, body, spirit).

-The Office of Community-Based Learning coordinates the Mercy Action Project (MAP) and the Professional Mentorship Program.
+- Coordination the Mercy Action Project (MAP).
 MAP is a graduation requirement for all students and provides service opportunities that integrate the College’s mission through an action-reflection approach that connects service to a student’s career path.
-The Professional Mentorship Program pair’s students with working professionals in order prepare students for their intended careers.
-The office is located in room 140 on the Choate campus.